Soltan Hoseyn: Enthronement

 Drawing of the Royal Square (Maydan-e Shah) of Isfahan by Cornelis de Bruijn, dated 1703.

+Soltan Hoseyn, King Imam-Qoli Khan's charter to the church of St. David 1708, 1723.

 Due to disagreements between the palace ranks and the desire to have the enthronement take place at a well-timed moment, Soltan Hoseyn was first enthroned on 7 August 1694, a week after his father's death (29 July).
 Several preparations were made before the enthronement.
 To assure stability amongst the populace, the whole city was stationed with troops.
 In order to make the shah's soul gain tranquility, an abundance of food was made accessible, including to the poor.
 The merchants in the bazaar were instructed to place lights in front of their stores.
 On the day of the inauguration, at 4 o'clock, trumpets were blown after having been unused for fifteen days.
 During that night, the Royal Square (Maydan-e Shah) and the surrounding bazaars were lit with bright lights, and all types of animals were shown off in the square.
 However, Soltan Hoseyn was himself enthroned in the Ayena-khana palace on the southern bank of the Zayanderud, thus foreshadowing his provincialism and detachment.

 Unlike his predecessors, Soltan Hoseyn rejected the custom of having the leader of the Sufis to equip him with a sword during the ceremony.
 Instead, he asked the shaykh al-Islam of Isfahan and leading cleric, Mohammad-Baqer Majlesi, to carry out this responsibility.
 Maljesi assembled a different type of gathering, where he granted Soltan Hoseyn the title of dinparvar (nurturer of the faith).
 When Soltan Hoseyn asked Majlesi what he wanted in return, he asked for the implementation of Sharia law.
 Subsequently, 6,000 bottles of wine from the royal cellars were said to have been poured out on the square in a pompous manner.
 A decree was declared which prohibited all types of "unislamic" actions, such as the manufacture and drinking of alcohol, youngsters visiting coffeehouses, and women going out without male company.
 Leisure activities such as pigeon-flying and playing games were also banned.
 This was made public in the provinces and engraved in stone friezes above mosques.

 The fluid transition of power to Soltan Hoseyn demonstrates that the realm's numerous leading factions were still working more together than clashing.

 However, authority soon shifted away from Muhammad Baqer Majlesi to Soltan Hoseyn's great aunt, Maryam Begum (the daughter of Shah Safi).
 Under her influence, Hosein became an alcoholic and paid less and less attention to political affairs, devoting his time to his harem and his pleasure gardens.